nichrishayes/ABCD_medications/README.md

 - abcd-data-release-5.1/ should contain the raw, unprocessed download of ABCD data

-- abcd\_var\_lists/ should contain a .csv data dictionary that will be used to inform the pipeline of which ABCD files and variables to pull information from and merge together.
+- abcd\_var\_lists/ should contain a .csv data dictionary (which can be obtained here: https://data-dict.abcdstudy.org/) that will be used to inform the pipeline of which ABCD files and variables to pull information from and merge together.

 2. The data dictionary file should contain the following columns:
 ```